Denali101/Circular-Motion-Orbits-Physics-Exit-Activity/README.md

 # Circular-Motion-Orbits-Physics-Exit-Activity
-p5.js project demonstrating properties of circular motion/orbits for SPH4U circular motion/orbits exit activity.
+Interactive demo of circular motion/orbits using p5.js.